 The Westhoughton Town Council has pursued policies to improve facilities and promote Westhoughton.
 Examples include:

-- Civic Medals and a Young Citizen of the Year award for people who have rendered great service to Westhoughton;
+- Civic Medals, a Young Citizen of the Year Award and an Environmental Award for people who have rendered great service to Westhoughton;

 - the Christmas lighting display and carol service;